How to get Medicare and Health Insurance to Help Pay for Eyelid Surgery

 FREE plastic surgery MAY be available in some public hospitals for some procedures but there is a significant waiting period – sometimes many years spent waiting for elective surgery.
 If you want your surgery sooner than that and can’t afford it – please consider other funding options.

-Dr Scott Turner is an experienced Plastic Surgeon and Eyelid Surgery Expert – find out more about the eyelid procedures and have a look at his patients before and after photos.
+Dr Scott Turner is a specialist plastic surgeon in Sydney who performs Eyelid Surgery– find out more about the eyelid procedures and have a look at his patients before and after photos.

 What are the Criteria for Getting Medicare for Eyelid Surgery?